Buying & Selling Businesses

 - you can meet your obligations; and

-You should tell us and we will write in the tenant’s disclosure statement anything the landlord has said about the premises that is important, such as:
+The tenant’s disclosure statement should note all the verbal commitments the landlord or their agent made to you.
+You should therefore pass on to us and we will write in the tenant’s disclosure statement all verbal commitments the landlord has said to you about the premises, such as:

-- the level of passing trade
+- the level of passing trade;

-- the tenancy mix
+- the tenancy mix;

-- your right to be the only retailer selling particular products or services..
+- your right to be the only retailer selling particular products or services.